makersacademy/chitter-challenge/README.md

 Technical Approach:
 -----

 This week you integrated a database into Bookmark Manager using the `PG` gem and `SQL` queries.
+You can continue to use this approach when building Chitter Challenge.

-This weekend, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.
+If you'd like more technical challenge this weekend, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.

 Some useful resources:
 **DataMapper**